 The fifth and final black and white photography tip is to choose the right film or editing style.
 If you’re a film shooter, do your due diligence on which film stock best fits your aesthetic.

 Shooting digital?
 Use the right editing tools to accomplish the style of black and white photography you’re aiming for.
-Of course, these are both personal preference and left solely up to you, the photographer.
+Of course, these are both personal preferences and left solely up to you, the photographer.

 Shooting Black and White Photography on Film